 Skip to main content

-Configure the ONTAP Mediator and clusters for SnapMirror active sync
+Configure the ONTAP Mediator for SnapMirror active sync

-SnapMirror active sync utilizes peered clusters to ensure your data is available in the event of a failover scenario.
-The ONTAP Mediator is a key resource ensuring business continuity, monitoring the health of each cluster.
-To configure SnapMirror active sync, you must first install the ONTAP Mediator and ensure your primary and secondary clusters are configured properly.
+SnapMirror active sync uses peered clusters to protect your data in the event of a failover scenario.
+ONTAP Mediator is a key resource that enables business continuity by monitoring the health of each cluster.
+To configure SnapMirror active sync, you must first install ONTAP Mediator and verify that your primary and secondary clusters are configured properly.

 ONTAP Mediator

-• The ONTAP Mediator includes its own set of prerequisites.
-You must meet these prerequisites before installing the mediator.
+• ONTAP Mediator includes its own set of prerequisites.
+You must meet these prerequisites before installing ONTAP Mediator.

 • By default, the ONTAP Mediator provides service through TCP port 31784.
-You should make sure that port 31784 is open and available between the ONTAP clusters and the mediator.
+You should make sure that port 31784 is open and available between the ONTAP clusters and the ONTAP Mediator.

-Proceed through each of the following steps.
+Perform each of the following steps to install ONTAP Mediator and verify the cluster configuration.
 For each step, you should confirm that the specific configuration has been performed.
-Use the link included after each step to get more information as needed.
+Each step includes a link to the specific procedure that you need to follow.

 Steps

-1. Install the ONTAP Mediator service before you ensure that your source and destination clusters are configured properly.
+1. Install ONTAP Mediator before verifying that your source and destination clusters are configured correctly.

 2. Confirm that a cluster peering relationship exists between the clusters.

 Note The default IPspace is required by SnapMirror active sync for cluster peer relationships.
-A custom IPspace is not supported.
+A custom IPspace isn't supported.

-Initialize the ONTAP Mediator for SnapMirror active sync using self-signed certificates
+Initialize ONTAP Mediator for SnapMirror active sync using self-signed certificates

-Once you have installed the ONTAP Mediator and confirmed you cluster configuration, you must initialize the ONTAP Mediator for cluster monitoring.
-You can initialize the ONTAP Mediator using System Manager or the ONTAP CLI.
+Once you have installed ONTAP Mediator and confirmed you cluster configuration, you must initialize ONTAP Mediator for cluster monitoring.
+You can initialize ONTAP Mediator using System Manager or the ONTAP CLI.

 System Manager